 Sometimes we think a destination is completely outside of our budget because franchised accommodations are overly expensive.
 Finding the right Airbnb listing can make those dream vacations a reality.
 Always give Airbnb a quick look.

 Have you used Airbnb?
-Does these Airbnb tips for guests help you?
+Do these Airbnb tips for guests help you?
 What are your top tips or concerns as an Airbnb guest?

 Don’t forget to sign up for Airbnb and get $40 off your first booking.